LeoSouzaNunes/chess-pgnator/README.md

 1. Clone this repository

-2. Go to the front-end folder in our terminal
+2. Go to the front-end folder in your terminal
 ```bash
 cd front-end
 ```